Akhimie, Patricia. "Editorial influence in Othello." Throughlines. www.throughlines.org/suite-content/editorial-influence-in-othello. [Date accessed].

 Editorial influence in Othello

-Teaching students how to detect and interpret the editor’s role in across different editions of Shakespeare
+Teaching students how to detect and interpret the editor’s role across different editions of Shakespeare

 Download the transcript